 On May 17, 2018, the Company amended the lease for its headquarters in Watertown, Massachusetts.
 The original five-year lease for approximately 13,650 square feet of combined office and laboratory space was set to expire in April 2019.
 Under the amendment, the Company leased an additional 6,590 square feet of rentable area of the building, with a commencement date of September 10, 2018.
 The amendment extended the term of the lease for the combined space through May 31, 2025, and the landlord provided the Company a construction allowance of up to \$670,750 to be applied toward renovations and improvements within the total space.
 On April 5, 2021, the Company further amended the lease to include an additional 1,409 square feet of rentable area of the building, through May 31, 2025, with a commencement date of July 1, 2021.

-On March 8, 2022, the Company further amended the lease (i) to extend the term to May 31, 2028 for 13,650 square feet of laboratory and manufacturing operations space, with the landlord agreeing to provide the Company a construction allowance of up to \$555,960 to be applied toward upgrades and improvements within the space; (ii) to rent an additional 11,999 square feet of office space within the building through May 31, 2028, with an anticipated commencement date in the third quarter of 2022; and (iii) to terminate a portion of the lease comprising 7,999 square feet of office space in the building on May 31, 2025.
-The Company previously provided a cash-collateralized \$150,000 irrevocable standby letter of credit as security for the Company's obligations under the lease, which will remain in effect through the period that is four months beyond the expiration date of the amended lease.
-The Company will also be required to pay its proportionate share of certain operating costs and property taxes applicable to the leased premises in excess of new base year amounts.
+On March 8, 2022, the Company further amended the lease (i) to extend the term to May 31, 2028 for 13,650 square feet of laboratory and manufacturing operations space, with the landlord agreeing to provide the Company a construction allowance of up to \$555,960 to be applied toward upgrades and improvements within the space; (ii) to rent an additional 11,999 square feet of office space within the building through May 31, 2028 ("New Premises"); and (iii) to terminate a portion of the lease comprising 7,999 square feet of office space in the building in accordance with its existing contractual term on May 31, 2025.
+The amendment also reinstated the Company's right to extend the lease for the space it occupies after May 31, 2025 for one additional period of five years.
+Rent for the extension period would be at the fair market rent for comparable space in comparable properties in the Watertown area.
+During the second quarter of 2022, the Company recognized a \$2.9 million increase to its lease liabilities and right-of-use ("ROU") assets resulting from the lease amendment for the term extension of the laboratory and manufacturing operations space.